You want smart political talk without the meltdowns?

 You know, I don't do sports.

-You know I don't do football, so I wasn't watching the game.
+You know, I don't do football, so I wasn't watching the game.

 This much I know.

-And all the racists who somehow get in, man, were they hopping mad?
+And all the racists who somehow get in, man, were they hopping mad.

-We have Fox News contributor, media expert extraordinaire.
+Anyway, here to react to the media, we have Fox News contributor, media expert extraordinaire.

-Uh anyway, Joe Concha's with us.
+Anyway, Joe Concha's with us.

 How are you, sir?